cran-task-views/WebTechnologies/WebTechnologies.md

         Different types of storage are available: file, blob, table, Data Lake, and more. `r pkg("AzureStor")` provides an R interface to storage.
-Features include clients for file, blob and Data Lake Gen2 storage, parallelized file transfers, and an interface to Microsoft’s cross-platform AzCopy command line utility.
+Features include clients for file, blob and Data Lake Gen2 storage, parallelized file transfers, and an interface to Microsoft's cross-platform AzCopy command line utility.
 Also supplied is an ARM interface, to allow creation and managing of storage accounts. `r pkg("AzureTableStor")` and `r pkg("AzureQstor")` extend AzureStor to provide interfaces to table storage and